cytech-ing-2023-2026/chromatynk/README.md

 <div align="center">
-  <h1>Chromatynk</h1>
+  <h1>Chromat'ynk</h1>
 </div>

-*Chromatynk* allows users to draw arbitrary shapes on a canvas using simple instructions, such as moving forward by a certain number of pixels or turning by a specific angle.
+*Chromat'ynk* allows users to draw arbitrary shapes on a canvas using simple instructions, such as moving forward by a certain number of pixels or turning by a specific angle.

 Users can customize the thickness and color of the lines drawn.
 The program includes a custom instruction language and an interpreter to process these instructions.
 Additionally, it features the ability to save and load creations, and renders the drawings in **real-time**.